AdobeDocs/experience-manager-learn.en/help/foundation/authentication/set-up-public-private-keys-for-use-with-aem-and-adobe-io.md

 ---
-title: Setup public and private keys for use with AEM and Adobe I/O
+title: Set up public and private keys for use with AEM and Adobe I/O
-seo-title: Setup public and private keys for use with AEM and Adobe I/O
+seo-title: Set up public and private keys for use with AEM and Adobe I/O
 description: AEM uses public/private key pairs to securely communicate with Adobe I/O and other web services.
 This short tutorial illustrates how compatible keys and keystores can be generated using the openssl command line tool that works with both AEM and Adobe I/O.
 seo-description: AEM uses public/private key pairs to securely communicate with Adobe I/O and other web services.
 This short tutorial illustrates how compatible keys and keystores can be generated using the openssl command line tool that works with both AEM and Adobe I/O.
 uuid: 99e24f1d-4ff4-485e-b2b5-4d159fb39f39